Indigenous artists bring new life to UM’s iconic bison

 Bison have always been at the heart of the University of Manitoba.
 More than a symbol, they carry stories of strength, resilience and belonging—values shared across the UM community.
 This year, that story grows even stronger.

-UM continues to expand its iconic bison herd with four new illustrations created by local Indigenous artists that will be released throughout the 2025/26 school year, each adding new layers of creativity and authenticity to the herd.
 The first to be released was a striking design titled “Nîpîy Iskôtêw – Water Fire” by Ininew (Swampy Cree) and Anishinabe (Ojibwe) artist Peatr Thomas.

 This initiative is a true act of collaboration.
 UM’s Office of the Vice-President (Indigenous) partnered with the Strategic Marketing and Communications unit to commission and champion the new designs.
 Through thoughtful consultations, members of the UM Indigenous community were invited to participate in the process and offered feedback on initial artist concepts, helping ensure the expanded herd reflects both artistic vision and shared storytelling from community voice.